 Students who have a provisional admission status will not be granted financial aid until fully admitted to the college.

-- Suspension Status - Students are placed on financial aid suspension status after one semester.
+- Suspension Status - Students are placed on financial aid suspension status at the end of the semester causing the student not to meet satisfactory academic progress standards.
 Students on suspension cannot receive financial aid.
-Students will be removed from Financial Aid suspension and/or probation when in compliance with the GPA and Hours Passed rules.
-Students cannot exceed the maximum hours allowed.
+Students will be removed from Financial Aid suspension and/or probation when they are in compliance with the GPA and Completion Ratio standards and have not yet exceeded maximum hours allowed.

 - Probation Status - Probation status is granted to students who have successfully appealed.
 Students can receive aid during their probationary period after signing and submitting a financial aid appeal Contract to the Financial Aid Office.

-- Maximum Hours Evaluation Status - Maximum Hours Evaluation status is granted to students who have successfully appealed.
+- Maximum Time Frame Evaluation Status - Maximum Time Frame Evaluation is a probation status granted to students who have successfully appealed a maximum time frame suspension.
 Students can receive aid during this period after signing and submitting a financial aid appeal contract to the Financial Aid Office.

 The student may submit documented reasons to the Financial Aid Office for failure to maintain satisfactory academic progress.
-The academic progress requirements may be waived based on written procedures below.
+Students may appeal Pace, GPA and/or maximum time frame.
 Any appeals granted must be well documented as they would otherwise be violations of federal standards.
-Due to the condense timeframe, appeals are not processed for summer terms.
+Due to the condensed timeframe, appeals are not processed for summer terms.
 Students on financial aid suspension will need to pay for any summer costs on their own.

 Request to Appeal Satisfactory Academic Progress Suspension